Joseph-Belfield/ComputerScience-NEA/cpp_source/C++ Work.md

 # C++ Work

+Use this file to store large C++ functions that would take up too much space in main file.

 ## To Be Completed:

 - [] Establishing what is the total amount of data needed about a molecule